 Lay the foundation for your future

 All too often we see a lack of focus on the key points of this checklist.
-As a result, projects become bogged down, with overruns of both cost and timescales.
-Eventually, in the race to finish, the original vision is forgotten, there is no more time or money, and the aim becomes to “just get it done”!
+As a result, projects become bogged down, with overruns of both costs and timescales.
+Eventually, in the dash to finish, the original vision is forgotten, there is no more time or money, and the aim becomes to ‘just get it done’!

 But if you follow the checklist, you greatly increase the risk of success, and along with it, the transformational benefits of a new ERP or MRP system.
 Many of our clients have achieved significant uplift in efficiency and service and find new confidence to grow because their business starts to feel like a platform for scaling up!

-When system issues are no longer on the agenda, the executive team has more time to talk about strategy and growth.
+When system issues are no longer on the agenda, the Board have more time to talk about strategy and growth.
 And effective systems provide data and reports to feed those conversations.